sevagh/chord-detection/README.md

 ### Methods

-Results of a piano C major chord.
-The outputs are the summed chromagrams across all the frames, normalized to 9 (the biggest single-digit number), in a 12-digit string of ints representing the chromatic scale, aka `C-C#-D-D#-E-F-F#-G-G#-A-A#-B`.
+The results displayed come from a wav clip of a piano C major chord.
+The outputs are the summed chromagrams across all the frames, normalized to 9 (the biggest single-digit number), in a 12-digit chroma vector string.

-The expected notes of a C major chord are C E G, so the expected answer should resemble `100010010000`.
+The expected notes of a C major chord are C E G, so the expected answer should resemble `C000E00G0000`, where `C > E, C > G`.
+The values of C, E, G are specific to the method being used, but it's some representation of the energy of the detected pitch, e.g. spectral energy, summed FFT.

 #### ESACF (Tolonen, Karjalainen)

 ```
-reference: 100010010000
+reference: C000E00G0000
 computed:  900003001000, key: Cmaj
 ```